mspnp/interruptible-workload-on-spot/README.md

    ```bash
    az monitor app-insights query -g rg-vmspot --app aiworkload --analytics-query 'traces | project timestamp, message | order by timestamp' --offset 0h10m --query "tables[0].rows"
    ```

+   > **Warning**
+   > It takes few minutes to dump the traced messages into log analytics.
+You could choose waiting some time before executing the query or just go to Azure Portal at your Application Insights Live Metrics instance.

 1. Start the stopped Spot VM.